Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 4. Alberta Aids to Daily Living (AADL) Program: The AADL program, which is separate from AHCIP, may provide coverage for physiotherapy equipment or assistive devices related to physiotherapy needs.

 Given that several of these uncovered services could be quite a financial burden, it's highly advisable to get a good health insurance plan that is tailor-made to your unique needs.
-You don't need to look further but just use our comparator to get prices, coverage, and quotes from the best health insurances in Canada in no time.
+You don't need to look further but just use our comparator to get prices, coverage, and quotes from the best health insurance in Canada in no time.

 Compare The Best Health Insurance Plans in Seconds